 The eCommerce business is thriving.
 Even before the compulsion to transit to a digital business framework, eCommerce was growing at an unprecedented rate.
 This makes it an ideal industry to consider for your coworking space.

-A lot of eCommerce companies find the office costs and maintenance overbearing.
+A lot of companies that provide eCommerce SEO services find the office costs and maintenance overbearing.
 Apart from the regular costs, eCommerce companies have to deal with a lot more expenses such as shipping, refunds, website maintenance, operations, logistics, and eCommerce order fulfillment.

 They’re constantly looking for affordable alternatives and avoid their extortionate rental costs.
 As a result, they’re turning towards coworking spaces where they can avail everything they get at a private office and more.

 eCommerce is also constantly evolving.
 It needs to have a collaborative and networking environment that allows employees to seek advice from other professionals.
 Coworking spaces make it easy for them to connect with different industry personnel and even outsource certain tasks under the same roof.

 We cannot talk about the new age without mentioning Artificial Intelligence (AI).
 Gartner predicts that the global AI software market will reach $62.5 billion in 2022 — an increase of 21.3% from 2021.